Shavss/data-managment/README.md

 # PDF Data Extraction and Database Insertion Tool

-This Python script is designed to automate the extraction of data from PDF files and insert the parsed data into a database.
-The script supports multiple scraping modules, each tailored to extract specific information from different types of PDF documents.
+This Python script automates the extraction of data from PDF files and inserts the parsed data into a database.
+The script supports multiple scraping modules, each designed to extract specific information from different types of PDF documents.
 The extracted data is then inserted into a database using SQLAlchemy.

+This code is part of a larger project that uses physics-informed neural networks to optimize the structural design elements of buildings.
+Our goal is to train the model on data from buildings that have already been constructed to achieve reliable predictions.
+Therefore, the parsers extract diffrent data  from building elements designed by an engineering company.

 ## Features